And He came and took the book out of the right hand of Him who sat on the throne.Revelation 5:7(NASB)

 The judgement of our sin was laid on Him, and by faith, we have been declared righteous in the eyes of the Father.
-By grace, through faith, we will not face the wrath that must be poured out on a God-hating, Christ-rejecting, sinful world.
-However, the Lamb Who died on the cross, also sits on the throne, and is worthy to unseal the scroll, which will open the flood-gates of God's justified judgement on a world that rejected His offer of reconciliation and a people, who refused to believe on the name of His only begotten Son - for the salvation of their soul.
+By grace through faith, we will not face the wrath that must be poured out on a God-hating, Christ-rejecting, sinful world.
+However, the Lamb Who died on the cross, also sits on the throne, and is worthy to unseal the scroll which will open the flood-gates of God's justified judgement on a world that rejected His offer of reconciliation and a people, who refused to believe on the name of His only begotten Son for the salvation of their souls.

-Zephaniah tells us it will be a day of wrath; a day of trouble and distress; a day of destruction and desolation; a day of darkness and gloom; a day of clouds and thick darkness and a day of trumpet and battle cry, against the fortified cities, and the high towers.
-Isaiah describes it as cruel day, with fury and burning anger, which will make the land a desolation.
+Zephaniah tells us it will be a day of wrath; a day of trouble and distress; a day of destruction and desolation; a day of darkness and gloom; a day of clouds and thick darkness and a day of trumpet and battle cry against the fortified cities and the high towers.
+Isaiah describes it as a cruel day with fury and burning anger, which will make the land a desolation.

 No one knows the exact time when the Lamb will take the book from the right hand of Him, Who sits on the throne and opens the seven-sealed scroll.
 No one knows the day and hour when God's plans and purposes will start to be executed, as the Lamb breaks the first seal.
 But in his vision of the future, John witnessed the opening moments of the coming Day of the Lord, which will start with 7 terrible years of tribulation and will conclude with 1000 years of peace and prosperity, when the earth will be filled with the glory of God and Christ Jesus will rule as King of kings and Lord of lords.

 Heavenly Father, what a great and mighty God You are, and what magnificent plans You have purposed to bring all things to completion.
 Help me to develop an attitude of gratitude for all that You have purposed for me and for all who love You.
 You are a good and loving Father Who never changes, and whose promises stand fast forever and ever.
-May I never forget all the things that You have done; the things You are doing, and the things that have been purposed in the days ahead.
-Use me in the closing days of this Church age for Your praise and glory, this I ask in Jesus’ name we pray.
-AMEN.
+May I never forget all the things You have done, the things You are doing, and the things that have been purposed in the days ahead.
+Use me in the closing days of this Church age for Your praise and glory.
+This I ask in Jesus’ name, AMEN.